 This not-so-subtle poster by artist Homer Ansley was used during WWII to remind citizens to be cautious about careless talk and let the military do the speaking with heavy weapons: 'Let me do the talking!
 Serve in silence.'
 From the norther California WPA Art Program between 1941 and 1943.

 We print on mould-made 100% cotton rag, acid-free archival papers or heavyweight Exhibition Gallery Canvas.
-We use professional Epson printers with 10-color Ultrachrome inks.
 Each print is inspected before shipping.

 • 8.5x11 and 11x17 prints have .50-inch margins